AstroTechies/AstroModLoader/README.md

 To run a local copy of AstroModLoader, visit the [Releases tab](https://github.com/AstroTechies/AstroModLoader/releases) to download the executable, or clone the repository and build AstroModLoader yourself within Visual Studio.

 ### Mod Installation
 To install mods, drag and drop the .zip or the .pak file onto the AstroModLoader window while it is running.
-Alternatively, on Steam, you can also manually install mods by placing them into %localappdata%\Astro\Saved\Mods directory.
+Alternatively, on Steam, you can also manually add mods for use with AstroModLoader by placing them into %localappdata%\Astro\Saved\Mods directory.
 On the Windows Store, you can place them into the %localappdata%\Packages\SystemEraSoftworks.29415440E1269_ftk5pbg2rayv2\LocalState\Astro\Saved\Mods directory.

 We have a Discord server dedicated to Astroneer modding, which you are free to join to learn more about using or making Astroneer mods: https://discord.gg/bBqdVYxu4k